 What will GCSE maths be like?

 We use the 9-1 GCSE Edexcel Linear course; culminating in three written examinations in year 11, which consist of one non-calculator and two calculator papers, each is ninety minutes long.
-Students learn to analyse and solve problems using skills and concepts, again from the strands of number, algebra, geometry and statistics.
+Students learn to analyse and solve problems using skills and concepts, from the six strands listed above.

 Students in set 1 study the higher tier syllabus (grades 9 to 4) and sets 2 and 3 study the foundation tier syllabus (grades 5 to 1).

 Pupils who grasp concepts rapidly are challenged through being offered rich and sophisticated problems before any acceleration through new content.
 This is offered through our stretch and challenge programme which provides opportunities for those boys in each set, across all year groups to experience problems where the maths is no more demanding but the thinking behind the problem is.
 Those who are not sufficiently fluent with earlier material will consolidate their understanding, including through additional practice, before moving on.

 Extra-curricular opportunities for stretch and challenge outside of lessons include ‘Set Zero’, where year 10 and 11 students enjoy enrichment activities beyond GCSE as well as studying grade 8 and 9 topics.
 A similar opportunity for year 7, 8 and 9 students is ‘Lead Learners’ providing for those higher ability students who have the potential to exceed their target.
 Students regularly attend extra maths sessions after and sometimes before school, pushing themselves to reach their full potential.